rawilk/profile-filament-plugin/docs/auth/sudo.md

 }
 ```

 In this provider we are also using Filament's `HasBeforeChallengeHook` interface.
 This allows us to execute some code before the provider's challenge is shown to the user.
 In this case, the provider is sending a text to the user with a verification code.
-If your provider doesn't need to do something like this, you can omit the trait.
+If your provider doesn't need to do something like this, you can omit the interface.

-With your custom sudo challenge proivder created, you can enable it on the panel through the plugin instance:
+With your custom sudo challenge provider created, you can enable it on the panel through the plugin instance:

 ```php
 use App\Auth\Sudo\Providers\SmsSudoProvider;